Last Updated: 7/16/22 – Planning Your Travel Photos

 Lean on Other Photographer’s Past Experience

-One resource that I will use to try and determine where to get the shots I am looking for is the past experience of other photographers.
+One resource that I would recommend using when planning your travel photos to determine where to get the shots you are looking for is the past experience of other photographers.
 I will typically do a Google Search for photography location tips for the locations in which I will be traveling.
 For instance, a quick Google search of the phrase, “Best Spots to Photograph Machu Picchu”, turned up the following results:

 - Machu Picchu Photography Locations – Where to Take the Best Shot

 - Tips For Taking Photos of Machu Picchu – G Adventures